Protecting children from recreational sports injuries is easy when you have the right tools.

 Children have difficulty knowing their limits, so it’s your role as a parent to implement downtime for overly active children, to avoid overextending themselves.
 In order to best maximize rest time, encourage your child to take up another engaging activity, such as reading or playing an instrument, rather than allowing them to simply sit in front of the TV or tablet screen.

-Implementing these simple safety tips is a method for protecting children from recreational sports injuries, but keep in mind that even the most caring parent can’t prevent all injuries.
+Implementing these simple safety tips is a method for protecting children from recreational sports injuries, but keep in mind that even the most caring and vigilant parent can’t prevent all injuries.
 If you or someone in your family is injured and seeking compensation, contact Evergreen Personal Injury Counsel, and we can help you get the justice you need.